rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I heard the boom and even through the drumbeat I could feel its effect on my ears, which simultaneously popped from the pressure change and shuddered at the volume.
 There was a flash of light that silhouetted row 27 and its passengers, followed by a cloud of smoke and a shriek of metal.
-The wall behind and floor beneath the row buckled and distorted, the wall disconnecting from the ceiling and bending forward over the backs of the seats, the floor warping and falling away.
+The wall behind and floor beneath the row buckled and distorted, disconnecting from the ceiling and bending forward over the backs of the seats, the floor warping and falling away.

 Another shriek of metal and I saw them fall, Harold Jr. still looking straight at me.
 His mouth was open as he disappeared into the cloud of smoke.